+Bits: 1 1 2 23 variable

 Figure 9-1002cj—Sensing field format

 The Invitation Of Responder For Sensing subfield is set to 1 in a Probe Response frame to indicate the need for new sensing responders and is set to 0 to indicate new sensing responders are not needed.

+The BW subfield indicates the maximum bandwidth supported by the transmitter STA for the SI2SR/R2I NDP exchange as part of the non-TB sensing, or TB sensing exchange.
+The encoding of this subfield is given in

+Table 9-1002xx (BW subfield).

+Table 9-1002xx BW subfield